The-Open-Market/tom/README.md

 $ docker-compose -f docker-compose-geth.yaml up
 ```

 Note, it will take some time to startup the first time.
 For using it with metamask on the frontend, we need to change the associated chainId metamask sets for the network (it'll show under localhost:8545).
 To set the chainId go to the metamask settings, select networks, and set the chainId to `42069`.
+Additionally, when switching from ganache to geth, the containers need to be reset.

+### Troubleshooting

+We provide an additional [troubleshooting guide](TROUBLESHOOTING.md) for common issues we came across and how to solve them.